ZY123-GOOD/Patchwise_Cooperative/README.md

 ## Getting Started

-For detailed instructions on how to use the interpretability method, evaluate faithfulness using ROAD, and work with the Human Response Interpretability Dataset, please refer to the Instructions.ipynb file.
+For detailed instructions on how to use the interpretability method, evaluate faithfulness using ROAD, and work with the Human Response Interpretability Dataset, please refer to the drawattn_demo.ipynb file.

 ---